foxdst/nzgdc_2025/html/nzgdc-widget/docs/Event_Data_API_Documentation.md

     *   **Output:** A fully constructed HTML element for an event panel.

 *   **`updateBigEventContent(...)` / `updateMainEventContent(...)`**
     *   **What they do:** These functions take an existing event panel HTML element and fill it with the specific details from an `eventData` object.
-They put the title in the title spot, the speaker's name in the speaker spot, set the background image for the thumbnail, and so on.
+They correctly map speaker data to HTML elements:
+        - `displayName` → `.nzgdc-speaker-bioName-big` and `.nzgdc-speaker-name-main`
+        - `position` → `.nzgdc-speaker-bioPosition-big` and `.nzgdc-speaker-position-company-main`
+        - `headshot` → Used as thumbnail fallback when `eventData.thumbnail` is unavailable
-    *   **Why they're important:** They dynamically update the visual content of each event panel.
+    *   **Why they're important:** They ensure consistent speaker data display and provide fallback behavior.
     *   **Input:** An HTML element representing an event panel, and the standardized event data.
-    *   **Output:** The HTML element is updated with event details.
+    *   **Output:** The HTML element is updated with event details and proper field mappings.

 *   **`setupSpeakerDetailsHover(eventPanel, eventData)`**
     *   **What it does:** This function makes the event panels interactive.
 It adds special behaviors so that when you hover over a panel, an overlay appears, and when you click it, a larger "expanded details" modal pops up.